MinaProtocol/mina/src/app/website/posts/scans.markdown

 ## Requirements

 Now that we understand the root problem, let’s talk about requirements to help guide us toward the best solution for this problem.
-We want to optimize our scan for the following features:
+We want to optimize our scan for the following&nbsp;features:

 1. Maximize transaction throughput